spxbhuhb/z2-pre/doc/adaptive/internals/AdapterBridgePlaceholder.md

 The `BT` type parameter of the bridge is a type in the underlying UI, typically ancestor of all UI elements, such as `Node` in HTML or `View` in Android.

-`adaptiveMount` and `adaptiveUnmount` functions get the bridge of the parent fragment and use `add` and `remove` methods to add and remove themselves.
+`mount` and `unmount` functions get the bridge of the parent fragment and use `add` and `remove` methods to add and remove themselves.
 Some bridges also implement the `replace` method which makes it possible to replace a fragment with another in place.
 This is used by `if` and `when`.

-### Bridge dependent and bridge independent fragments
+### Bridge Dependent And bridge Independent Fragments

 A bridge independent fragment is one that does not depend on the actual type its bridge uses.
 On the other hand, a bridge dependent fragment is one that uses the bridge in some very specific manner.

-For example `AdaptiveBlock` is a bridge independent fragment.
+For example `AdaptiveSequence` is a bridge independent fragment.
 It does not care about what goes on, it just has a few children, and they will handle the bridging themselves.